whefter/wh_theme_settings/README.md

 The general idea is to make it easier to manage a theme's settings during development instead of adding them to the database manually.

+Note: to make changes apparent for edited theme.php files, activate a different module and re-activate your module so that the data for new configuration variables is written to the database.

+Note 2: Viewing the theme settings for a theme that has not been activated before will display empty settings.

 The behaviour and syntax is identical to that of modules.

 Syntax example for the "azure" module: